Tobias0110/EVN_Kaifa_ESP_MQTT/README.md

 5. After start up the system switches the serial interface to MBus mode (2400 baud, even parity) and waits for data packets.

-To boot the ESP with your settings, reset the microcontroller.
+To boot the ESP with your settings, reset the micro-controller.
 All the settings fields that can be configured are listed in the table below.

 | Field name | Default value | Description |